laberge/nice-blinds-controller/README.md

 **No devices found:**
 - Verify devices are configured in your Nice controller
-- Check controller's device list page is accessible
+- Check controller's device list is accessible at `/cgi/devlst.xml`
 - Review Home Assistant logs for parsing errors

-### RF433 Issues
+- Enable debug logging to see XML response

-**Blinds not responding:**
+**Position not updating:**
-- Check RF transmitter wiring
-- Verify GPIO pin configuration
-- Ensure RF codes are correctly captured
+- Integration polls controller for real positions
-- Check Home Assistant logs for errors
+- Check Home Assistant logs for polling errors

-**Permission denied on GPIO:**
-- Ensure Home Assistant has permission to access GPIO pins
-- Add the user to the `gpio` group: `sudo usermod -a -G gpio homeassistant`

-### Position Tracking Issues

-If position tracking is inaccurate:
-1. Measure the actual time for full open/close
-2. Adjust the **Move Time** setting during configuration
-3. Test with full open/close cycles
+- Verify network connectivity to controller
+- Move a blind manually to verify position updates

 ## Advanced Configuration